About this PGY2 Pharmacy Residency Program

 Staffing Commitment

-The PGY2 pharmacy informatics resident splits their staffing commitment between the central hospital pharmacy and IT pharmacist on-call shifts.
-The resident will be scheduled in the central pharmacy at least one weekend (Saturday and Sunday) and one weekday per month, during which they will verify orders and manage order dispensing workflows.
-Starting around October, the resident will be scheduled for at least 2 on-call shifts per month.
-During IT on-call shifts, the resident will respond first to any high priority pharmacy-related trouble tickets between 9am and 9am the following day.
+The resident will split their staffing commitment between the Main University hospital pharmacy and IT on-call program.
+The resident will be scheduled at the Main University hospital at least one weekend (Saturday and Sunday) and one weekday per month as well as one major and two minor holidays.
+Starting in October, the resident will staff an average of 2 IT on-call shifts per month.
+While on-call, the resident will respond first to any high priority pharmacy-related trouble tickets between 9am and 9am the following day.
+The resident will also be responsible for low-medium ticket triage on scheduled call days.

 Presentations